Deployment to Kubernetes with Helm

 - You have already an application that has a Dockerfile and a Helm chart

-- Your cluster has pull access to the Codefresh registry.
+- Your cluster has pull access to your default Docker registry registry.
 If not read the previous guide or look at the documentation

 To verify that your cluster is setup for Helm select the Helm Releases item from the left sidebar.
 You should see the Helm releases in your cluster or an empty screen if you just started.